-if side chains are very soluble, there is no hydrophobic core
+if side chains are very soluble, there is no hydrophobic core r_g radius of gyration

-- does it happen ?

-- prothymosin $\alpha$ (nuclear protein, interactions with chromatin, histones)

-- 109 residues, half are glu or asp, charge -54 at neutral pH

-- normal proteins have a small charge

-- binds lots of metal+ ions in a cell

-- other histone binding proteins have acidic domains

-- what will happen at low pH?
+- does it happen ? - prothymosin α (nuclear protein, interactions with chromatin, histones) - 109 residues, half are glu or asp, charge -54 at neutral pH - normal proteins have a small charge - binds lots of metal+ ions in a cell, has smaller r_g when Zn^{2+} present - other histone binding proteins have acidic domains - what will happen at low pH?